asuvorkin/server-test-hdp/README.md

 ```

 # Important Note:
-Currently playbook finishes at copying blueprint, host-mapping and shell script file to Master Node - m1, which Ambari Server as well.
+Currently playbook finishes at copying blueprint, host-mapping and shell script file to Master Node - m1, which is Ambari Server as well.
 In order to start cluster deployment it's neccessary to ssh to m1 and run register_launch.sh from /tmp folder.
 Alternatively for fully automatic deployment uncomment last steps in roles/cluster-reg/tasks/main.yml